Rare Event Analysis via Stochastic Optimal Control: Committor estimation via stochastic optimal control

 The proof of this proposition is given in~\Cref{eq:vf_regularity}.
+A discrete-time, discrete-space analog of \Cref{prop:SOC}---with tilted transition kernels in place of drift controls and a log-sum-exp Bellman equation in place of~\eqref{eq:HJB_setup}---is developed in \Cref{sec:discrete_mc}.
 The condition that $\mu_0$ has full support on $\mathcal{S}^c$ ensures that the loss controls $u$ everywhere; the choice of $\mu_0$ does not affect the optimizer $u^*$ but does affect the conditioning of the loss in practice, a point we return to in \cref{sec:solving_SOC}.
-The value function
+The value function \eqref{eq:value_function} admits a useful path-integral characterization: